Kopano-dev/core-tools/kopano-rules/readme.md

 * message-size and name-in-to are not working at the moment
 * list issues with name-in-cc and  name-in-to
 * sensitivity  'normal' is not selectable in webapp
-* mark-as-read is not supported yet (should be in 8.7)
+* mark-as-read is not supported yet (should be in KC 8.7)